Bladder cancer tests

 - An X-ray of the whole urinary system called an intravenous urogram

 - A CT scan of the urinary system called a CT urogram

 You can view and print the quick guides for all the pages in the Diagnosing bladder cancer section.

 Your GP may want to examine you internally, because the bladder is very close to the bowel, the prostate (in men) and the womb (in women).
 Your doctor will put a gloved finger into your rectum (back passage) or vagina to see if everything feels normal.
-If your doctor thinks that your symptoms could be due to a cancer they will refer you to a hospital to see a doctor who specialises in illnesses of the urinary tract (urologist).
+If your doctor thinks that your symptoms could be due to a cancer they will refer you to a hospital.
+There you will see a doctor who specialises in illnesses of the urinary tract (a urologist).